SELF-Technology/self-chain-public/docs/Technical Docs/Security/Pattern_Analysis_Security.md

 # Pattern Analysis Security System

+> 🔍 **Development Status**: The Pattern Analysis Security System is currently in active development.
+Features described here represent our security architecture vision and implementation roadmap.

 ## Overview

 The SELF Chain incorporates an advanced Pattern Analysis Security System as a core component of its blockchain security architecture.
 This system systematically detects suspicious transaction patterns and anomalous behaviors through AI-driven analysis, providing proactive protection against various forms of blockchain attacks and fraudulent activities.